BennyG9/robot-arm/README.md

 ### In Progress
 * ROS2 Teleoperation angular control
 * 2-joint forward kimeatics, inverse kinematics
 * Elbow joint mechanical prototype
+* PID tuning for all joints

 ### Planned
 * 2 then 3-DOF mechanics and control, ultimately expand to 4 or 5 DOF